irawan09/doaku/README.md

 # DoaKu
 The aim of this application is to offer users quick access to daily du'a.
-This app was created using Android technology and the Kotlin programming language, as well as the MVVM architecture.
+This app was created using Android technology and the Kotlin programming language, as well as the MVVM architecture/Clean Architecture.
 The application also comes with a database feature, when the internet connection is off while the application is running, the user will not lose data on the application.
 The following libraries have been used :
 1. Retrofit
 2. Room
 3. View Model